letladi/brass-knuckles/README.md

 `LinkedList`, `OrderedLinkedList` and `DoublyLinkedList`.

 There are different kinds of `Tree` structures.
-The trees follow the 'leaf tree' model, that is, all data is stored is stored in the leaf nodes of the tree.
+The trees follow the 'leaf tree' model, that is, all data is stored in the leaf nodes of the tree.

 `LeafTree` defines the base class on which most of the trees are based.
 `MultiLeafTree` is subclass of `LeafTree` that allows duplicate insertions into the tree.